Charles Olson: Life

 Upset about the increasing censorship of his news releases, Olson went to work for the Democratic National Committee as director of the Foreign Nationalities Division in May 1944.
 In this capacity, he participated in Franklin Roosevelt's 1944 presidential campaign, organizing "Everyone for Roosevelt", a large campaign rally at New York's Madison Square Garden.
 Following Roosevelt's re-election to an unprecedented fourth term, he wintered in Key West, Florida.
 In January 1945, he was offered his choice of two positions (including Assistant Secretary of the Treasury and the Cabinet-rank Postmaster General) in the Roosevelt administration.
 Increasingly disenchanted with politics, he turned down both posts.

 The death of Roosevelt and concomitant ascendancy of Harry Truman in April 1945 inspired Olson to dedicate himself to a literary career.
-From 1946 to 1948, Olson visited Ezra Pound at St. Elizabeths Hospital; however, he was repelled by Pound's increasingly fascist tendencies.
+From 1946 to 1948, Olson visited Ezra Pound at St. Elizabeths Hospital, drawn to the poet and his work though repelled by some of his political ideas.

 In September 1948, Olson became a visiting professor at Black Mountain College in North Carolina, replacing longtime friend Edward Dahlberg for the academic year.
 There, he would work and study beside such artists as the composer John Cage and the poet Robert Creeley.
 He subsequently joined the permanent faculty at the invitation of the student body in 1951 and became Rector shortly thereafter.
 While at Black Mountain, he had a second child, Charles Peter Olson, with one of his students, Betty Kaiser.
 Kaiser became Olson's second common-law wife following his separation from Wilcock in 1956.

 Despite financial difficulties and Olson's eccentric administrative style, Black Mountain College continued to support work by Cage, Creeley, Allen Ginsberg, Robert Duncan, Fielding Dawson, Cy Twombly, Jonathan Williams, Ed Dorn, Stan Brakhage, and many other members of the 1950s American avant-garde throughout Olson's rectorship.
 Olson's influence has been cited by artists in other media, including Carolee Schneemann and James Tenney.